CutaneousBioinf/Automatic-Cell-Typing/README.md

 ## Step 2: Coarse Classification

 Coarse Classification aims at assigning each cell to one specific main celltype.
 For each leiden cluster that has score criteria larger than 95%, which is defined by more than one celltype in Step 1, a subset Giotto object of main celltypes included in the mixture cluster will be extracted.

-Run PCA, UMAP, and Harmony to get the renewed umap info for each selected cell
-InsitutypeML:
-(1) Prior info: umap and global coordinates
-(2) Reference matrix: Marker genes* main cell types, delete all the overlapped marker genes
+Then insitutypeML is applied to

 ## Step 3: Precise Classification

+Precise Classification further classifies the cells within each main cell type and identify each sub-celltype.
+Clustering results from `BASS` are used as prior info.

+The output of this step contains a renewed giotto object, and a umap plot of whole dataset.